opensourcecompany/SuperWebMailer/README.md

 An (actually) obfuscated newsletter script, which clearly violated the GPL.
 Obfuscated code, not shipping the GPL license with the product, telling it is all custom coding...

-Unfortunately the origninal author (Mirko Böer, superwebmailer.de) missed the part where the GPL 2.0 says: https://www.gnu.org/licenses/old-licenses/gpl-2.0-faq.en.html#IfLibraryIsGPL
+Unfortunately the origninal author missed the part where the GPL 2.0 says: https://www.gnu.org/licenses/old-licenses/gpl-2.0-faq.en.html#IfLibraryIsGPL

 Thanks to @sergejmueller for his captcha library ;-)